UAA Committees

 Co-Chair: Denise Rollins

-Co-Chair: Sharon Paulilng
+Co-Chair: Sharon Pauling

 Public Outreach

 The purpose of the Public Outreach Committee is to sponsor activities that will inform the American public and the professional development community on successful and sustainable development by drawing upon the wisdom, lessons and collective on-the-ground experience of UAA’s membership.
-The Public Outreach Committee has established a Speakers Bureau to facilitate outreach to US organizations and communities.
+The Public Outreach Committee has established a Speakers Directory to facilitate outreach to US organizations and communities.
 You can email this committee at: outreach@usaidalumni.org.

 Social Events